diskuv/scoutapps/README.md

 Do *not* submit a customized scouting application to an App Store (Apple, Google, Microsoft, Samsung, Huawei, Tencent, Oppo, etc.).
 You do not have a license to submit to those App Stores, and you don't own the copyright.

 You *can* sideload your customized application on your team's tablets, phones and PCs.
-And you *can* (and *should*) submit a Pull Request for your changes so that next year's official scouting application includes your changes.